Deniers of History

 Indentured for Life

 It is unimaginable to comprehend what went through the minds of people being bought and sold on an open market.
 How does one live knowing they will never be free and that their loved ones can be snatched from them at any given time?
-Women, men, children and the elderly were forced to work in the fields from sun up to sun down, wearing rags for clothing and surviving off of a basic diet.
+Women, men, children and the elderly were forced to work in the fields from the time the sun rose in the morning until the time the sun set in the evening, wearing rags for clothing and surviving off of a basic diet.
 Conversely, it is beyond comprehension to fathom what went through the minds of a slave dealer.
 How does one justify the buying, selling and trading of human life?

 Sold to the Highest Bidder